EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part02.md

 Mesh is exported, you can find it near the unity3d file that you're opened in SB3Utility.

-## 3. Adjusting position and transfering weights
+## 3. Adjusting position and transferring weights

 Now you can open exported FBX in Blender.

 ![screenshot](https://user-images.githubusercontent.com/52298587/182185277-7e19997e-23da-4829-bdc6-55e27068387c.png)

-The model imported, but where it is?
+The model was imported, but where it is?

 ![screenshot](https://user-images.githubusercontent.com/52298587/182185421-4042fba6-f293-4378-96c3-878c1d2b6c61.png)